-How to cut a scarf joint.
+How to cut a scarf joint in crown molding.

 Leave the saw set up for whatever corner you just cut, it doesn’t matter what the settings are as long as you cut both ends of the seam with the exact same saw setting.
 That way they will fit together like a well oiled puzzle pieces.